- Reference Number: HEY1460-2024

 This leaflet has been produced to give parents information and advice following an Orchidopexy.
 It is not intended to replace the discussion between you and your Child’s Doctor.
 If after reading it, you have any concerns or require further explanation, please discuss this with the relevant person who has been caring for your child.

-Should you need any further help or advice please telephone
+Should you need any further help or advice please telephone:

-Acorn Ward, Women and Children’s Hospital, HRI,
+Acorn Ward, Women and Children’s Hospital, HRI – Telephone: 01482382609 or tel: 01482 382679

-Or contact the Paediatric Community Team Telephone (01482) 344075
+OR contact the Paediatric Community Team on tel: 01482344075

 Follow Up